lalalic/travis-deploy-ssh/readme.md

 npm install travis-deploy-ssh
 ```

-run ```travis-deploy``` on the target project, and it would help create .travis.deploy.sh and change .travis.yml to make it ready for deploy from travis-ci.org.
+run ```travis_deploy``` on the target project, and it would help create .travis.deploy.sh and change .travis.yml to make it ready for deploy from travis-ci.org.

 then check ```.travis.yml``` to set following env variables, or set it on travis-ci.org for senstive data.
 * DEPLOY_USER